 - 1. Undertakes a structural reduction prune of the peppercorn tree in Bakery Park, Amphitheatre. - 2.
-Relocates picnic tables and fences the tree to restrict access by children and other members of the public. - 3.
+Relocates picnic tables and fences the tree to restrict access by children. - 3.
 Continues to monitor the tree following the proposed works to mitigate the risk of the tree falling.